DuckySoLucky/hypixel-discord-chat-bridge/README.md

 ### To-Do List

 *Grammar and other stuff might be broken, Im writing this more for myself so I dont forget ;-;*
+- [x] Auto Guild Accept
+  - Ability for bot to automatically accept invites if user meets requirements
-- [ ] Auto Guild Accept and Promote
+- [ ] Auto Promote
-  - Ability for bot to automatically promote and accept invites.
+  - Ability for bot to automatically promote player if he meets requirements
 - [ ] Cannot send same message better handling
   - If you use bot in officer channel and u send same message it will send embed into guild chat channel instead of officer
 - [x] `!ah [player]`
   - Show player's current auctions, useful while playing other hypixel games or dungeons
 - [ ] Automatic API key grabber
   - Bot will automaticaly run `/api new` after joining hypixel and storing it info config
-- [ ] Rewriting Commands
+- [x] Rewriting Commands
   - Rewrite commands which aren't complex and can use Hypixel's offical API to make them faster
 - [ ] `/info` command
   - Shows bot uptime, ping and other useful information